ThunderCatsJS/thundercats/README.md

 There are two sections to documentation: the guide written directly in the source and the API docs generated from Mocha test suites (in progress).

 If you find a typo or would like to contribute to the docs, make your changes and run `make` in the root directory using the command line.
-This should autogenerate the documention.
+This should autogenerate the documentation.
 Then simply commit and create a PR.
 Super simple!

 ### Lint

-I am very opiniated when it comes to code style, so please run `npm run lint` before commit changes and verify that there are no errors.
+I am very opinionated when it comes to code style, so please run `npm run lint` before commit changes and verify that there are no errors.

 I find it good practice to run `npm test` (test will also lint files) before making any changes to verify that tests are already passing before making any new changes.

-general rules to follow
+#### General rules to follow

 * Horizontal space is precious, vertical space is cheap and plentiful.
-Keep your indenting sane and to a minimal.
+Keep your indenting sane and to a minimum.
-* Use named functions instead of anonomous functions assigned to variables.
+* Use named functions instead of anonymous functions assigned to variables.
 * For most cases, declare module.exports as a single object with each key a part of the files api at the top, and the named functions underneath this section.
-*

 ### API

-The api is still new and can be maliable for the forseeable future.
+The api is still new and can be malleable for the foreseeable future.
 If there are features you would like to see please open a new issue for discussion.

 For the most part I want this project to support server-side rendering/isomorphic js.
-My first inclanation is to get it working using singletons, which presents data leakage challenges.
+My first inclination is to get it working using singletons, which presents data leakage challenges.
 I am sure we are up to that challenge and can come up with a viable solution.